-At Jantar Mantar there were clapping and roaring from every corner of it by the young spectators.
+At Jantar Mantar, there were clapping and roaring from every corner of it by the young spectators.
 She was offered a seat with college faculties.
-Prem told her be seated there as he needed to change for the skid.
+Prem told her to be seated there as he needed to change for the skid.

 Prem’s mother took out her cell phone and sent a text to her husband.
 “Guess What?
 I am at Jantar Mantar watching a street play.
 Prem is going to play an important character in the show.”

 In less than 15 minutes, the show got started.
-Five guys who were all dressed up like ancient princess were dragging out a person dressed up like a tribal man.
-He was wrapped up in tiger’s skin along with a waist band of human skulls.
-He was having a crown of colorful bird’s feather with heavy rings in both the ears.
-He was begging for his life and was weeping inconsolably, “Please allow me to open the eyes of lord Shiva or else it will bring bad luck to everyone in this city of Indraprastha”
+Five guys who were all dressed up like ancient princesses were dragging out a person dressed up as a tribal man.
+He was wrapped up in the tiger’s skin along with a waistband of human skulls, head geared with a crown of colorful bird’s feather with heavy rings hanging from the tip of both the ears.
+He was begging for his life and was weeping inconsolably, “Please allow me to open the eyes of Lord Shiva or else it will bring bad luck to everyone in this city of Indraprastha”

 And after saying that the eldest prince instructed some of the soldiers to get the known architect of Indraprastha city ‘Mayasur’ thrown away at the bank of river Yamuna.